 Making your own historically accurate oil-resin coating requires that you know what ingredients were used and how they were mixed.
 In short, there are five parts to a successful oil-resin varnish:

-For further reading"Technology of Natural Resins" by Charles Mantell
+"Technology of Natural Resins" by Charles Mantell

 "German Varnish Making" by Max Bottler

 Oil: Linseed oil is often where varnish formulation begins.
 But there are many other options among nut and seed oils, which each bring their own special qualities such as clarity, low color, ease of use, or ultimate performance once fully cured.
 By almost any measure, true tung oil (china nut oil) is a superior product to linseed oil, but is no longer widely used.
 Walnut oil and sunflower seed oil can be used for varnishes where extreme clarity and minimal yellowing is utmost, but both dry more slowly than linseed or tung oils.

 Resin: All of the resins employed for oil-resin varnishes before 1900 were vegetable-based, mostly refined tree saps of one kind or another.
 Important historical varnish resins included the copals, mastic, sandarac, damar and amber.
 Colophony was widely available since it is the solid fraction of pine sap, but performs poorly, darkens rapidly, and is not a good choice unless the piece demands it.

 Solvent: Dissolving the resin is normally accomplished by heating the resin and oil.
 The really important function of the solvent is to lower the viscosity for better brushing.
 Historically, turpentine distilled from pine sap was the main solvent/diluent in oil-resin varnishes, but it is a virulent allergen so I tend to substitute mineral spirits or naphtha.
 For a varnish that tacks quickly, use naphtha; for one that flows longer for maximum smoothness, use odorless mineral spirits.